MichelMoriniaux/cv/README.md

   * Became contributors to the SONiC OSS Network Operating System and were recognized at the OCP keynote for our efforts
   * Rolled out SONiC to our greenfield builds
   * Designed the future of our disaggregated datacenters and the DCI OLS solution it would be built upon
-  * Launched a set of machine learning projects to leverage the monitoring data that we have been storing.
-The goal is to be able to predict rather than react to failures in the network
+  * Launched a set of machine learning projects to leverage the monitoring data that we had been storing.
+The goal was to be able to predict rather than react to failures in the network
 * a PRE team (4): PRE stands for Product Reliability Engineering, it consists in bringing the SRE method to Product Engineering.
 PREs sit with the product developers and clear all non-business-logic dependencies by integrating or coding the necessary connectors, they are responsible for the reliability of the product and are the first line of support when things go wrong.
 * A DBA team (3): The Palo Alto office needed to have a set of resident Database Administrators to help them with our SQL stack, I worked with our Paris HQ DBA teams to recruit local talent and managed to secure an experienced internal mobility to lead the team.